 Paint adds a further dimension to your work.
 It tricks the light.
 It halts it; diffuses it; intensifies and enhances.
 I love to paint on glass.

 I use the paint to add plumage and markings to my bird sculptures… to add movement and detail and depth to my stained glass panels.

 And silver stain…. well.
 I am only just getting started on that!

 My name is Debbie Copley.
 I am a self employed craftsperson who works predominantly with stained and leaded glass.
-I live in Silverdale on the edge of Morecambe Bay with my partner and two sons.

 My recent passion for making things using stained glass brings together a lifetime of accumulated skills and aspirations.